youssefboulmalf/The_markerplace_writeup/README.md

 ## 1st flag

-If we create a new listing we can some xss on the description text box
+If we create a new listing we can try some xss on the description text box.

 ```<p style="color:red;">cross</p>```